Driving to the University

 Read our Fair Use for the use of EVCPs on campus.

-Enterprise Car Club cars can be used for a quick trip or longer journey, and for personal or business travel.
-As a University staff member you get a discount on car hire.
-Find out more about Enterpise Car Club discounts.
+Enterprise Car Club cars allow drivers to hire cars by the hour or longer, with the benefit of being able to collect the vehicle from dedicated car parking bays rather than needing to visit a rental office.
+They can be used for a quick trips or longer journey, and for personal or business travel.
+University staff members can get a discount on car hire, and there are Enterprise Car Club vehicles located on the University campus as well as across Leeds.
+Find out more about Enterprise Car Club discounts.

 United Nations Sustainable Development Goals

 We use the United Nations Sustainable Development Goals (SDGs) as a framework to guide our activity.
 Our travel by car work is linked to the following SDGs:

 - Number 3: Good health and well-being

 - Number 9: Industry, innovation and infrastructure